Attaullahkhanit/opti/README.md

 ## Debounce
 #### Search Bar Input:
 When a user types in a search bar, debounce can delay triggering the search API call until the user pauses typing.
-This reduces redundant API calls and optimizes performance.
+This reduces redundant API calls and opti-freqmizes performance.

 ## Throttle
 #### Scroll Event Listener: